Bradbury - Wedderburn

 An assessment of population growth drivers in Bradbury - Wedderburn reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are used.
-Growth rates by age group are applied to all areas for the years 2032 to 2041.
-Based on these projections, Bradbury-Wedderburn is expected to experience a population increase just below the national median statistical area level, with an anticipated growth of 1,299 persons by 2041, representing a total increase of 6.1% over the 17-year period.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilized the NSW State Government's SA2 level projections from 2022, based on 2021 figures.
+Growth rates by age group were applied to all areas for years 2032 to 2041.
+Considering these projected demographic shifts, Bradbury-Wedderburn is expected to experience a population increase just below the national median statistical area average.
+Based on the latest population numbers, the area is projected to grow by 1,299 persons by 2041, representing an overall increase of approximately 6.0% over the 17-year period.

 Frequently Asked Questions - Population